 2. Focus on CRM integrations.

 Once your organization has a firm data foundation in its CRM, your team needs to take the time to ensure you’re getting as much value out of your investment as possible.

 Integrations, apps, and plugins are essential pieces of the data management equation, especially for growing organizations that need to scale up their toolboxes.
 CRM integrations are particularly important for ensuring your data habits stay healthy in the long run.

-A database is only truly useful for your organization if it’s the central location for all of your data.
-Ideally, every platform or tool you use should report directly to your database.
+A main CRM database is only truly useful for your organization if it’s the central location for all of your data.
+Ideally, every platform or tool you use should integrate directly with your CRM database.
 Otherwise, you risk losing valuable insights as pieces of data from a fundraising campaign or outreach project fall through the cracks.

-Any tools you use that generate new donation or engagement data should report to your database.
+Any tools you use that generate new donation or engagement data should integrate with your database.
 For most nonprofits, these include: